Sgeo/Plasma/README.md

 - (for building resource.dat) PyGTK - http://www.pygtk.org/downloads.html
 - (for building resource.dat) PIL - http://www.pythonware.com/products/pil/
 - (for plFontConverter) Freetype - http://freetype.org/
-- (for building Oculus Rift support) - https://github.com/Mystfit/LibOVR/(includes changes made to the sdk for compatibility with Plasma's left-handed coordinate system.
-Original SDK is located at http://developer.oculus.com
+- (for building Oculus Rift support) - https://github.com/Mystfit/LibOVR/ - Includes changes made to the sdk for compatibility with Plasma's left-handed coordinate system.
+(Original SDK is located at http://developer.oculus.com)

 Reducing the use of proprietary libraries is a focus of development and should be expected to change.